DaemonSnake/ObjectC/README.md

 # ObjectC
-A library to use as a superset of the C language, offering the following :</br>
+This project is a library to use as a superset of the C language.</br>
+<h3>It offers the following :</h3>
 </br>
   -Exceptions handling (try catch finally)</br>
   ```